 - Series one runner-up Saira Khan has gone on to become a best-selling author with her self-help book P.U.S.H For Success.
-As well as contributing to the Daily Mail, Saira manages to mix a career in the media with her business expertise and spends her time juggling her career as MD for her company, Miamoo, with presenting the CBBC show Beat The Boss.
+As well as contributing to the Daily Mail, Saira manages to mix a career in the media with her business expertise and spends her time juggling her career as managing director for her company, Miamoo, with presenting the CBBC show Beat The Boss.

-- Fellow series one candidate Paul Torrisi sold his property company for £4million when the series ended and now writes for the Daily Mail Property section, and his first book, The Apprentice Property Master, is released later this year.
+- Fellow series one, candidate Paul Torrisi sold his property company for £4million when the series ended and now writes for the Daily Mail property section, and his first book, The Apprentice Property Master, is released later this year.

 - 2007 RTS Award – Features & Factual Entertainment